-Analysis of Big Short movie
+Analysis of The Big Short movie

-The Big Short released in 2015 is an American financial drama film based on the famous book “The Big Short: Inside the Doomsday Machine by Michael Lewis” portraying how few financial industry professionals predicted the buildup of the real estate bubble before the crisis of 2008.
+The Big Short (2015) is an American financial drama film based on the famous book “The Big Short: Inside the Doomsday Machine by Michael Lewis” portraying how few financial industry professionals predicted the buildup of the real estate bubble before the crisis of 2008.
 It shows how professionals working at large hedge funds and investment banks made fortunes after the collapse of the housing bubble.
 The movie gives a very good insight into the functioning of the biggest investment banks and events that led to a huge financial crisis in 2008 affecting the entire world economy and leaving millions of people homeless.

 Key characters in the movie